Employment & Education Programs

 (Advancement Committee)

-She has served on the boards of CBG, Lake View Cemetery Foundation and CMNH, and represented Ohio while on the board of Mount Vernon, George Washington’s estate in Virginia.
-She represents the Garden Club of Cleveland on the Preservation Committee of Public Square.
+She has served on the boards of CBG, Lake View Cemetery Foundation, and CMNH and represented Ohio on the board of Mount Vernon, George Washington’s estate in Virginia.
+She also represents the Garden Club of Cleveland on the Preservation Committee of Public Square.

 (Program Committee)